Explore Kenai

 • Recommendations

-The Kenai River boasts four types of salmon - Chinook (King), Coho (Silver), Sockeye (Red) and Humpy (Pink).
-The runs on the Kenai River are as follows:
+The Kenai River and Kasilof River have four types of salmon - Chinook (King), Coho (Silver), Sockeye (Red) and Humpy (Pink).
+The runs are as follows:

 June - First Run of Sockeye

-July - Second Run of Kings and Sockeye
+July - Second Run of Kings (currently closed) and Sockeye

-August - Second Run of Sockeye and Silvers
+August - Second Run of Sockeye and First Run of Silvers

-We provide all tackle and gear.
-Fly fishing trips will be using an Orvis 10ft 7 weight rod with a 7/8 Hydros reel.
-G.Loomis and TFO conventional rods for King and Silver salmon fishing.
+Fly-fishing trips will be using an Orvis 10ft-7 weight rod with a 7/8 Hydros reel.
+G.Loomis and TFO conventional rods for all King salmon and Silver salmon fishing.

-Dryft Waders and boots available at request.
+Dryft Waders and boots will be provided on all sockeye salmon trips.
 Let you guide know ahead of time what sizes your party will need.

-Fillet and cleaning of all salmon that are kept.
-Fish processing is not included.
+Filleting and cleaning of all salmon that are kept is also provided.
+Fish processing is an additional fee.

 On the Kenai River: